nicksypark/blog/_posts/2017-04-16-Quick Sort.md

 - Fast otherwise

 Answer: Partition around a random pivot element.

+Question:
-Question: Does it always guarantee O(nlgn)?
+Does it always guarantee O(nlgn)?
 What if the random pivot always happen to be the smallest or biggest?

-We want to guarantee to find the median all the time, but it has to run in linear time.
+There is still possibility that randomly picked element is always an extreme.

+We can achieve time complexity O(nlgn) even in worst case if we know the median of an unsorted array can be found in linear time.

 We can use SELECT algorithm which runs in linear time.

 ![QuickSort](/assets/images/SelectAlgorithm1.png){:class="img-responsive"}
 ![QuickSort](/assets/images/SelectAlgorithm2.png){:class="img-responsive"}
 ![QuickSort](/assets/images/SelectPseudoCode.png){:class="img-responsive"}

+The recurrence equation becomes

+T(n) = T(n/2) + T(n/2) + n = 2T(n/2) + n = O(nlgn)